monicamarshall/rest_framework_simplejwt_RS256/README.md

 3. Check out the project
 4. Create a database with name <databasename>.
 Postgres configuration is in settings.py

 5. In the environment where the cryptography library is installed run the command to create a private and public key.
-Specify the location of the public/private key which must match the location in settings.py ( JWT_PUBLIC_KEY_PATH = './publicKey.pem' JWT_PRIVATE_KEY_PATH = './privateKey.pem')
+Specify the location of the public/private key in settings.py ( JWT_PUBLIC_KEY_PATH = './publicKey.pem' JWT_PRIVATE_KEY_PATH = './privateKey.pem')

   ssh-keygen -t rsa -b 4096